She was late. It was their very first date, and she was late.

 “I’ll walk with you,” he offered.

-J&M chose the Madison Museum of Contemporary Art as the location for their couple’s session, and I don’t think there could be a more perfect backdrop for their love story.
+John and Melissa chose the Madison Museum of Contemporary Art as the location for their couple’s session, and I don’t think there could be a more perfect backdrop for their love story.
 These two took my breath away.
 Oh, and that dress!

 Hailey Amber is a fine art wedding photographer based in Madison, WI.
 She loves nothing more than to capture weddings, anniversaries, engagements, and vow renewals for hopelessly-in-love couples with hearts for adventure – both at home in the Midwest and destinations abroad.